percona/portal-doc/docs/create-manage-organizations.md

 3. In the **Actions** column, click on the **Edit** icon next to the user whose role you want to change.
 This displays the **Edit Member** form.
 4. In the **Role** field, select the new role that you want to assign to the user and click **Save**.

+## Delete users
+As an Administrator, you can remove any  member from your organization apart from yourself.

+After deleting users, you may want to also remove these users from your Customer Portal organization.

+To delete a user from your Percona Platform organization:

+1. Go to **Getting Started > View Organization**.
+2. Open the **Members** tab.
+3. In the **Actions** column, click on the **Delete** icon next to the user you want to remove from the organization.
+4. Confirm that you want to remove the user and click **Delete**.